-Sir Tim Berners-Lee, the inventor of the World Wide Web has spoken out about his concern for the future of the internet, days after WikiLeaks' revelations that the CIA can hack Whatsapp and our Smart TVs.
+Days after the 2017 WikiLeaks revelations Sir Tim Berners-Lee, the inventor of the World Wide Web spoke out about his concern for the future of the internet.

-It's 28 years since he submitted his original proposal for the World Wide Web and Berners-Lee has penned an open letter naming three issues that need to be addressed to ensure the survival of the internet.
+It's 30 years since he submitted his original proposal for the World Wide Web and Berners-Lee penned an open letter naming three issues that need to be addressed to ensure the survival of the internet.

 In the letter published by the World Wide Web foundation, Berners-Lee said: